- The Museum >

 The preserve consists of 62 acres of glacial moraine covered by forests, thickets, and meadows.
 There are about five miles of marked nature trails including trails for the visually impaired.
 Wooded areas, which exhibit various stages of succession, contain over sixty (60) species of trees as well as numerous shrubs, vines and wildflowers.
 High cliffs along the shoreline display erosional features such as alluvial fans, talus slopes, and slumping caused by ancient multicolored clays oozing from the bluff.
 Life forms typical of the north shore of Long Island are abundant along the rocky shoreline.
 The woods and meadows, with their varied plant life, attract more than 140 species of birds, notably, scarlet tanagers and many varieties of warblers.
 Woodchucks, opossums and raccoons can occasionally be seen in the woods or along a meadow's edge.
 A trail guide to the preserve is available at the museum.

-The plants of this meadow community illustrate a type of plant succession known as "old-field" succession.
-Succession is the orderly and predictable replacement of one plant community by another with which each community preparing or modifying the site for the next.
-Eventually, a self-perpetuating assemblage of plants becomes established, and this is called the climax community.
+The plants of this meadow community well illustrate "old-field" succession.
+Succession is the predictable replacement of one plant community by another with each community preparing or modifying the site for the next.
+Eventually, a self-perpetuating assemblage of plants becomes established; this is called the climax community.
 The climax community can be "re-started" due to trees blown down by storms, lightning strikes, and clearing.

-The old-field succession began in this meadow in 1966 when the cleared land was planted with Kentucky bluegrass.
-This common lawn grass was not maintained and a variety of wild plants began to invade the area.
+Old field succession began in the meadow in 1966 when the cleared land was planted with Kentucky bluegrass.
+This common lawn grass was left to nature and a variety of wild plants began to invade the area.
 It is currently maintained as a field by seasonal mowing.
 Several stages of old-field succession are present.
-The center and southwest edge of the meadow show the first stage with beardgrass and herbs, such as goldenrod, dandelion, hawkweed, ragweed, sheep sorrel, and wild lettuce out-competing the bluegrass for light, nutrients, and growing space.
-This transitory community is important for it begins to provide abundant food and cover for wildlife.
-The pheasant, quail, robins, cardinals, meadowlarks, sparrows, rabbits, mice, foxes, and other birds and mammals attracted by the diversity of food help bring about the next successional stage.
+The center and southwest edge of the meadow illustrate the first stage with beard grass and herbs such as goldenrod, dandelion, mugwort, ragweed, sheep sorrel, and wild lettuce outcompeting the bluegrass for light, nutrients, and growing space.
+This community of plants provides abundant food and cover for wildlife.
+The sparrows, robins, cardinals, meadowlarks, rabbits, mice, foxes and other birds and mammals attracted by the diversity of food help bring about the next successional stage.

-In this second stage, blueberries, wine berries, dewberries, and occasional small trees like black cherries and black locusts begin to spring up among the herbs and grasses.
-Many originate from the seeds transported in animal droppings.
+In the second stage, blackberries, wineberries, dewberries and occasional small trees like black cherry, black locust, and sassafras begin to grow among the herbs and grasses.
+Many originate from seeds transported in animal droppings.
 These new plants develop rapidly in full sunlight, shading out the shorter herbs and grasses.

 This area currently supports a fairly young, uneven-aged stand of mixed hardwoods.
-The over story (tall trees) is 40% black cherry and in decreasing abundance includes oaks, hickories, sassafras, beech, black locust, ailanthus, black birch, sweet cherry, sycamore, and black walnut.
-The understory (small trees) is 25% black cherry along with sassafras, dogwood, hickories, Hercules-club, spicebush, oaks, red maple and vines.
+The over story (tall trees) consists of oaks, hickories, black cherry, black locust, tulip tree, sassafras, sycamore, ailanthus, maples, black walnut, beech and black birch.
+The understory (small trees) contains black cherry, sassafras, dogwood, hickories, Hercules's-club, oaks, red maple and spicebush.

 sight trail for the visually impaired